Internet Speed Test Canada

 • 4K Ultra HD: 25 Mbps

-For a household with 2-3 people streaming simultaneously, aim for at least 100-150 Mbps.
+For a household with 2 to 3 people streaming simultaneously, aim for at least 100 to 150 Mbps total.

 Why is my upload speed so much slower than download?

 This is normal for cable internet (DOCSIS technology) and DSL.
-Most ISPs assume you download more than upload, so they allocate more bandwidth to downloads.
+ISPs assume most people download more than they upload, so they allocate more bandwidth to downloads.
 Typical ratios:

 • Cable: 10:1 to 30:1 (e.g., 300 Mbps down / 10–30 Mbps up)